hashicorp/nomad/website/source/docs/internals/plugins/base.html.md

 ## HCL Specifications

-`*hclspec.Spec` is a struct that defines the schema to validate a hcl entity against.
+`*hclspec.Spec` is a struct that defines the schema to validate an HCL entity against.
 The full documentation of the different hcl attribute types can be found on the [hclspec godoc][hclspec].